Becca Monopoli

-Rebecca Monopoli (born June 28, 1989) is an American professional stock car racing driver who competes full-time in the ARCA Menards Series East, driving the No. 85 Ford for City Garage Motorsports.
+Rebecca Monopoli (born June 28, 1989) is an American professional stock car racing driver who last competed part-time in the ARCA Menards Series East, driving the No. 85 Ford for City Garage Motorsports.
 She is a regular in the PRO Truck Series, where she has garnered twenty championships and ninety four victories in the category.

 Racing career

 Monopoli has previously competed in series such as the World Series of Asphalt Stock Car Racing Series, the Florida United Promoters Legends Series, the Florida Pro Truck Series as well as the Challenge Series division, and the Sunshine State Challenge Series Pro Trucks Series.
 She was a part of the Alan Kulwicki Driver Development Program in 2021.

 In 2024, Monopoli participated in pre-season testing for the ARCA Menards Series at Daytona International Speedway driving for Fast Track Racing in the No. 66 Toyota.
 Weeks later, it was announced that Monopoli would attempt to make her ARCA debut at Daytona, driving the No. 47 Toyota for Mixon Racing in collaboration with Mike Harmon Racing.
 She ultimately failed to qualify after setting the 46th fastest time in qualifying.

 On April 9, 2024, it was announced that Monopoli would attempt to make her ARCA debut at Lucas Oil Indianapolis Raceway Park, this time driving for the newly formed City Garage Motorsports in the No. 85 car.

 In 2025, it was revealed that Monopoli would drive a partial schedule in ARCA with CGM, including Daytona and Talladega Superspeedway, where she would run in collaboration with Clubb Racing Inc.

-On September 19, 2025, it was announced that Monopoli will run full-time in the ARCA Menards Series East in 2026, driving the No. 85 Ford for CGM.
+On September 19, 2025, it was announced that Monopoli would run full-time in the ARCA Menards Series East in 2026, driving the No. 85 Ford for CGM.
+However, on February 23, 2026, it was revealed that she would not run full-time with the team.